mohammadfneish/mirotalk/README.md

 </details>

-## Diving into Additional MiroTalk Projects:
+## Diving into Additional ilearncenters Projects:

 <details>
-<summary>MiroTalk SFU</summary>
+<summary>ilearncenters SFU</summary>

 <br>

-Try also [MiroTalk SFU](https://github.com/miroslavpejic85/mirotalksfu) `selective forwarding unit` real-time video conferences, optimized for large groups. `Unlimited time, unlimited concurrent rooms` each having 8+ participants, up to ~ 100 per single CPU.
+Try also [ilearncenters SFU](https://github.com/mohammadfneish/ilearncenterssfu) `selective forwarding unit` real-time video conferences, optimized for large groups. `Unlimited time, unlimited concurrent rooms` each having 8+ participants, up to ~ 100 per single CPU.

 </details>

 <details>
-<summary>MiroTalk C2C</summary>
+<summary>ilearncenters C2C</summary>

 <br>

-Try also [MiroTalk C2C](https://github.com/miroslavpejic85/mirotalkc2c) `peer to peer` real-time video conferences, optimized for cam 2 cam. `Unlimited time, unlimited concurrent rooms` each having 2 participants.
+Try also [ilearncenters C2C](https://github.com/mohammadfneish/ilearncentersc2c) `peer to peer` real-time video conferences, optimized for cam 2 cam. `Unlimited time, unlimited concurrent rooms` each having 2 participants.

 </details>

 <details>
-<summary>MiroTalk BRO</summary>
+<summary>ilearncenters BRO</summary>

 <br>

-Try also [MiroTalk BRO](https://github.com/miroslavpejic85/mirotalkbro) `Live broadcast` (peer to peer) live video, audio and screen stream to all connected users (viewers). `Unlimited time, unlimited concurrent rooms` each having a broadcast and many viewers.
+Try also [ilearncenters BRO](https://github.com/mohammadfneish/ilearncentersbro) `Live broadcast` (peer to peer) live video, audio and screen stream to all connected users (viewers). `Unlimited time, unlimited concurrent rooms` each having a broadcast and many viewers.

 </details>

 <details>
-<summary>MiroTalk WEB</summary>
+<summary>ilearncenters WEB</summary>

 <br>

-Try also [MiroTalk WEB](https://github.com/miroslavpejic85/mirotalkwebrtc) a platform that allows for the management of an `unlimited number of users`.
+Try also [ilearncenters WEB](https://github.com/mohammadfneish/ilearncenterswebrtc) a platform that allows for the management of an `unlimited number of users`.
 Each user must register with their email, username, and password, after which they gain access to their `personal dashboard`.
-Within the dashboard, users can `manage their rooms and schedule meetings` using the desired version of MiroTalk on a specified date and time.
+Within the dashboard, users can `manage their rooms and schedule meetings` using the desired version of ilearncenters on a specified date and time.
 Invitations to these meetings can be sent via email, shared through the web browser, or sent via SMS.

 </details>